Researchers around the world are looking at better ways to diagnose and treat rare cancers.

 Finding a trial

 Finding a trial that is suitable for you might be more difficult if you have a rare cancer.
-It's possible that there may not be a trial you can take part in.
+Sometimes, there might not be a trial for you to take part in.

 Ask your cancer specialist or specialist nurse about trials.
 They might be part of a research group if they have particular expertise in your type of cancer.

 Cancer Research UK has a searchable database of clinical trials in the UK.
 Choose from the list of cancer types, or type the name of your cancer into the search box.